heudiasyc/efficient-DST/README.md

 - Copy the include repository into your C++ project,
 - Link it to your compilation process,
-- See main.cpp to get an example of usage.
+- See src/main.cpp to get an example of usage.